Rwanda votes, Kagame victory almost certain – DW – 07/15/2024

 The election feature the same two opponents as the last election in 2017, when prominent opposition candidates were also barred from running.

-Frank Habineza is the leader of the Democratic Green Party, and in the last election garnered a mere .48% of the vote.
+Frank Habineza is the leader of the Democratic Green Party, and in the last election, garnered a mere 0.48% of the vote.
 Philippe Mpayimana, an independent, was the only other person approved to run out of eight applicants.

 Autocracy and infrastructure

 Kagame, 66, is seen in turn as an autocrat who swiftly silences any criticism but also as a strong leader who brought the country back to stability after the devastating genocide of 1994.
-Some 800,000 people — mostly ethnic Tutsis — died in a period of 100 days.
-Kagame has been de facto leader since then and president since 2000.
+Some 800,000 people, mostly ethnic Tutsis, died in a period of 100 days.
+Kagame has been the de facto leader since then and president since 2000.

 Abroad, Kagame has been heavily criticized for arbitrarily jailing his political opponents, as well as extrajudicial killings and enforced disappearances.
 He has also been accused of stoking unrest in the neighboring Democratic Republic of Congo, where a recent UN report says Rwandan troops are fighting alongside M23 rebels in the troubled east.

 With some 65% of Rwanda's population under 30, Kagame is the only leader much of the country has ever known.
-He has overseen controversial new laws that will allow him to rule the country until at least 2034.
+He has overseen controversial new laws that allow him to rule until at least 2034.

 es/rmt (AFP, dpa)